Programme for the Endorsement of Forest Certification: History

 In 2000, PEFC made its first endorsements of the national standards used by Finland, Sweden, Norway, Germany and Austria.
 In 2004 it endorsed its first non-European national standards, used by Australia and Chile.
 As a consequence PEFC changed its name from Pan European Forest Certification to Programme for the Endorsement of Forest Certification Schemes.

-The endorsement of the Canadian standard in 2005 made PEFC the world's largest resource of certified wood, with more than 100 million hectares of certified forest area.
-Three years later, PEFC certified area grew to 200 million hectares, which is equivalent to two-thirds of the total area certified against credible forest certification globally.

-Today, PEFC is the world's largest forest certification system and the certification system of choice for small forest owners.
+In 2005 the forest surface certified against PEFC standards reached 100 million hectares after joining of Canada.
+In 2007 the forest surface certified against PEFC standards reached 200 million hectares.

+In 2009 the first tropical countries became members of PEFC: Gabon and Malaysia and as of 2015 40 national organizations were members of PEFC.
+In 2017 the forest surface certified against PEFC standards reached 300 million hectares and as of 2022 there were 55 national organizations members of PEFC.

+PEFC's certification standards are based on the principles of sustainable forest management, which include protecting biodiversity, ensuring the rights and welfare of forest workers and local communities, and promoting responsible forest management practices.

 Sustainable forest management criteria

 PEFC International is the only international forest certification scheme that bases its criteria on internationally accepted intergovernmental conventions and guidelines, thereby linking its sustainability benchmark criteria with existing governmental processes.
 This includes: